nicohman/raven/README.md

 The lemonbar option should be a shell script that runs lemonbar(s).
 They will automatically be killed just like polybars when the theme is changed or reloaded.

 ### Polybar bar names
 As many polybars as you have monitors will be started.
 The names of the bars themselves should be configured in `config.json`.
 The default is ["main", "other"].
-If yu're sharing your themes with others, it is recommended that you leave the polybar monitor name blank, so that it automatically adapts to other monitor names.
+If you're sharing your themes with others, it is recommended that you leave the polybar monitor name blank, so that it automatically adapts to other monitor names.

 ### Cycle themes

 With the cycle command you can control a daemon that will automatically cycle through all of your configured themes.
-You need to edit `~/.config/raven/time` and place the number of seconds there should be inbetween each cycle into that file in order to use it.
+You need to edit `~/.config/raven/time` and place the number of seconds there should be between each cycle into that file in order to use it.